Using antibiotics to prevent STIs

 No

-Research ongoing, but may work against chlamydia and syphilis, and possibly gonorrhoea
+Research ongoing, but may work against chlamydia, syphilis and gonorrhoea.

-STI post-exposure prophylaxis (STI PEP or doxyPEP) Doxycycline (antibiotic) No Effective in three studies; other research is ongoing.
-Works against chlamydia and syphilis, and to some extent, gonorrhoea
+STI post-exposure prophylaxis (STI PEP or doxyPEP) Doxycycline (antibiotic) No Effective for gay and bisexual men in three studies; research in other populations is ongoing.
+Works against chlamydia and syphilis and, to some extent, gonorrhoea.

 HIV pre-exposure prophylaxis (HIV PrEP)